-If you have someone who has finally accepted addiction treatment, you can play a big role if you know how to support a friend during recovery.
+If you have someone who has finally accepted addiction treatment, you can play a big role if you know how to support someone in recovery.
 Being there for that friend or loved one can have a huge impact on their morale, their commitment, and the success of their treatment.
 When you have a relationship with someone who is trying to overcome their addiction, it can be difficult to understand how to support a loved one who is in recovery.
-But there are many ways to support them!

 - Giving a ride to an AA meeting because your friend lost their license